italobusi/actn-wdm-pluggable-modelling/draft-rokui-ccamp-actn-wdm-pluggable-modelling.md

 ## Coherent Pluggables Manifest Example-2

-The example in {{figure-optical-pluggable-manifest-usage-2}} demonstrates the usage of the "Coherent Pluggable Manifest" for entire life cycle of photonic service from including service planning, viability, provisioning, collection of PM telemetry, collection of alarm notifications and optimization.
+The example in {{figure-optical-pluggable-manifest-usage-2}} demonstrates the usage of the "Coherent Pluggable Manifest" for entire lifecycle of photonic service from including service planning, viability, provisioning, collection of PM telemetry, collection of alarm notifications and optimization.

 Note that the packet over optical network in {{figure-optical-pluggable-manifest-usage-2}} is not created yet.
 The ports port_a and port_b of packet device R1 and R2 are empty and can accept coherent pluggables.
 In addition, ports port_a and port_b are not connected to the optical network yet, i.e., there is no connection between packet devices R1, R2 and optical network.
 The port_a and port_b of packet device R1 and R2 can be potentially connected to any photonic nodes m1, m2 or m3.